creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-05-Topology-AwareUncertaintyforImageSegmentation.md

 ## Performance of proofreading

 The authors simulate user interaction.
 The final segmentation map is given to a user and he inspects structures in decreasing order of uncertainty (till 0.5).
 He decides to include the structure in the segmentation or not (one 'click').
-The goal is to observe the segmentation improvement with respect to the number of interaction by the users ('clicks').
+The goal is to observe the segmentation improvement with respect to the number of interactions by the users ('clicks').
 The results of this experiment are presented in Fig. 8.

 ![](/collections/images/TopologyAwareUncertainty/proofreading.jpg)

 *Figure 8: Proofreading experiment*

-The results show that the method allow the user to fix the segmentation with a small amount of 'clicks'.
+The results show that the method allows the user to fix the segmentation with a small amount of 'clicks'.

 ## Ablation studies